apache/superset/CONTRIBUTING.md

 ## Types of Contributions

-### Report Bug / Submit Feedback
+### Report Bug

-The best way to send feedback is to file an issue on GitHub.
+The best way to report a bug is to file an issue on GitHub.
+Please include:

-If you are reporting a bug, please include:

 - Your operating system name and version.
 - Superset version.